linglesloggia/PONData/README.md

 ## Experimental Setup

-The experiment used commercial deployment devices including:
+The experiment was carried out using commercial deployment equipment, including:
 - OLT
-- 16 ONUs (1 for mobile traffic, 15 for fixed clients)
+- 16 ONUs
 - Traffic generator
-- Switches
+- Ethernet switches
 - Server
-- SDN controller layer
+- SDN controller

 ### Traffic Patterns
-- **Fixed users**: 15 ONUs with profiles showing minimal usage at 3 a.m. and peak usage at 9 p.m.
+- **Fixed clients**: 15 ONUs with usage profiles showing minimal activity at 3 a.m. and peak at 9 p.m.
-- **Mobile traffic**: 1 dedicated ONU with peak traffic at 3 p.m.
+- **High-demand ONU**: 1 ONU simulating bursty or mobile-like traffic, with peak usage at 3 p.m.
-- Users classified into heavy, medium, and low usage groups
+- Users were grouped into heavy, medium, and low usage categories

 ### T-CONT Configuration
-- **TCONT 1** for mobile traffic (defined by FIR parameter)
+- **TCONT 1**: Used for high-demand traffic, defined by the FIR parameter
-- **TCONT 3** for fixed clients (defined by PIR and CIR parameters)
+- **TCONT 3**: Used for regular client traffic, defined by PIR and CIR parameters
-- Multiple FIR-PIR combinations tested throughout data collection
+- Multiple combinations of FIR, PIR, and CIR values were tested during data collection

 ## Dataset Structure